Benenendyel/NeoVen/README.md

 ---

 ## TAKE NOTE:
-- I used help from ChatGPT and Claude in making configurations for each of the plugins I used.
+- Configurations were made by ChatGPT and Claude because I don't like wasting my time reading documentation and I don't know Lua either.
-- I configured some of the things in here
+- Small parts of it were mine.